pixincreate/pixincreate.dev/content/privacy-policy.md

 Cloudflare might collect certain necessary data such as your IP Address to serve you the contents and analytics to have an idea about the traffic to the website.
 Visit [cloudflare's privacy policy](https://www.cloudflare.com/privacypolicy/) to know more about how they collect and manage your data.

+#### Cloudflare Analytics

+The website makes use of [Cloudflare Web-Analytics](https://developers.cloudflare.com/analytics/web-analytics/) that helps us analyse the performance of the website as experienced by the site visitors.
+Cloudflare Web-Analytics respects user privacy by not collecting visitor's personal data.

 ### Google Ads

 Please be aware that when you click on **posts** page, you'll be redirected to a separate webpage that contains advertisements from Google.
 These ads may use cookies and other tracking technologies to collect data as described in [Google's privacy policy](https://policies.google.com/privacy?hl=en-US).
 We are not responsible for the data collected by Google through their advertising services.